 Mosaicking of 2-by-2 video objects with four decoder instances

 In the case of one video decoder for the four media streams, the input formatting function takes care of creating a single elementary stream out of the four input media streams.
-From that point onwards, the VDE runs a conventional pipeline with a single decoder and output the decoded picture from the decoder instance without the need of further processing before the output of the VDE.
+From that point onwards, the VDE runs a conventional pipeline with a single decoder and outputs the decoded picture from the decoder instance without the need of further processing before the output of the VDE.
 This case is depicted in Figure D.3 —.

 Mosaicking of 2-by-2 video objects with one decoder instance